Best App to Learn Italian: Top 25 Language Apps in 2023

 With 50 practical themes, Drops covers many daily life situations in Italy, such as visiting the doctor, attending school, or engaging in casual conversations with friends.
 Topics include pets, sports, emotions, and more, which are far more interesting than the mundane subjects found in other apps.

 One of the aspects I appreciate about Drops is its adaptability to each user.
 At the beginning of every vocabulary lesson, you can select the words you want to focus on and discard the rest.
-The activities primarily consist of multiple-choice questions or spelling exercises, making learning and retaining new vocabulary easy.
-Additionally, the app includes sections on Italian grammar, such as pronouns, ensuring students learn the language comprehensively.

 - Available on: Android and iOS.